Orenshaf/SoundProud/README.md

 # SoundProud
 ## SoundProud is a [SoundCloud](http://www.soundcloud.com/ "SoundCloud") clone. ##
 Click here to visit [SoundProud](https://soundproud.herokuapp.com/#/ "SoundProud").
-SoundCloud is an application for artists to upload and share thei music for the masses to listen to.
+SoundCloud is an application for artists to upload and share their music for the masses to listen to.
 The official site does not utilize React, so I sought out to create a clone which does.

 ![Imgur](https://i.imgur.com/Vfpoby9.png)